Index

 Life Expectancy at Birth Among Local Deprivation Groups

 Life expectancy at birth differs among the local deprivation tenths defined on the basis of the Index of Multiple Deprivation 2019.
 The 95% confidence intervals are shown (for more information see Confidence Intervals in the Glossary).
+If the confidence intervals do not overlap then there is a statistically significant difference in life expectancy, although the reverse cannot necessarily be said if there is overlap (it is possible for statistically significant differences to exist when there is a small overlap between groups).

 Life Expectancy at Birth Among Hull’s Wards

-There are considerable differences in life expectancy across Hull’s 21 wards with a gap between the wards with the highest and lowest average life expectancies at birth of 15.6 years for men and 10.1 years for women in Hull.
 When linked to ward rankings based on the Index of Multiple Deprivation 2019 these inequalities tend to follow a trend of wards with the lowest deprivation ranking having some of the highest average life expectancies and wards with the highest deprivation ranking having some of the lowest life expectancies (although there were some exceptions to this trend).

 Healthy Life Expectancy At Birth

-Healthy life expectancy is a measure of the average number of years a person would expect to live in good health based on contemporary mortality rates and prevalence of self-reported good health.
+Healthy life expectancy is a measure of the average number of years a person would expect to live in good health based on contemporary mortality rates and prevalence of self-reported ‘good’ health.
 Healthy life expectancy is lower in Hull compared to England, and furthermore, when comparing life expectancy and healthy life expectancy, people in Hull live a shorter time in good health.

 Healthy life expectancy at birth is 54.3 years for men and 59.3 years for women in Hull for 2021-23.
 This is 7.2 years for men and 7.3 years for women lower than England